bursonic/driveMalta/Cars/Safety and your vehicle.md

 2. Drive slowly at school times only
 3. Always keep to the maximum legal speed
 4. Accelerate quickly between each one

+###4585 - CARS3.39

+If you cannot see clearly behind when reversing what should you do?

+1. Look in the nearside mirror
+2. Open the door and look behind
+3. Open your window to look behind
+4. **Ask someone to guide you**

+###4586 - CARS3.41

+A properly serviced car will give: You a refund on your road tax

+1. Lower insurance premiums
+2. **Cleaner exhaust emissions**
+3. **Better fuel economy**

+###4587 - CARS3.42

+When a roof rack is not in use it should be removed.
+Why?

+1. It will affect your braking
+2. It is illegal
+3. It will affect the suspension
+4. **It will waste fuel**

+###4588 - CARS3.43

+A roof rack that is fitted to your car will:

+1. Make your car go faster
+2. Improve the road handling
+3. Reduce fuel consumption
+4. **Increase fuel consumption**

+###4589 - CARS3.44

+To reduce the volume of cars on the roads you could:

+1. **Walk or cycle on short journeys**
+2. **Share a car when possible**
+3. **Use public transport more often**
+4. Use a car with a smaller engine
+5. Travel by car at all times

+###4590 - CARS3.48

+For which TWO of these should you use hazard-warning lights?

+1. **When your vehicle has broken down and is causing an obstruction**
+2. When warning oncoming traffic that you intend to stop
+3. When your direction indicators are not working
+4. When you are double parked on a two-way road
+5. **When slowing down to warn other drivers behind of a hazard ahead**

+###4591 - CARS3.49

+If daytime visibility is poor but not seriously reduced you should switch on:

+1. Rear fog lights
+2. Front fog lights
+3. **Dipped headlights**
+4. Headlights and fog lights